srcau/ReCertDocs/docs/need.md

-### Significance of BCTE and Challenges in Developed and Developing Countries
 The development of a decentralized Blockchain-based Energy Trading (BCTE) solution requires a foundational framework capable of evolving into a fully functional system.
 This section analyzes the different requirements and efforts needed for implementing BCTE in developed and developing countries, focusing on the ETT project in Europe and the potential benefits for Pakistan.

 ### Use Case of Developed Countries in Europe